401ode/tools/non-data-python.md

 # http://example.com/shawn
 ```

-- [Scrapy](https://scrapy.org/) - An alternative to everything I just wrote above, this package is designed to
+- [Scrapy](https://scrapy.org/) - An alternative to everything I just wrote above, this package is designed to intelligently scrape whatever site you point it at.
+Seems super-promising.

 ## Code Formatting